sts10/sts10.github.io/_posts/2022-11-12-mastodon-2fa-security-key.markdown

 From a technical perspective, using a security key as a second factor can provide [extra protection against certain attacks](https://krebsonsecurity.com/2018/07/google-security-keys-neutralized-employee-phishing/).

 A popular maker of security keys is [Yubikey](https://www.yubico.com/products/).
+They cost about $50 USD, which I'm definitely aware is not within the budget of all users.

 ![Image of two popular Yubikey models](https://www.yubico.com/wp-content/uploads/2022/09/Security-key-set-pair-new-front@2x-768x672.png)